- Wet AMD

 - Early symptoms of dry AMD include slightly blurred vision, the need for more light for reading, and difficulty recognizing faces until very close to the person.
 A symptom of more advanced dry AMD is the presence of a blurred spot in the center of vision.
 An early symptom of wet AMD is the wavy appearance of straight lines.

 - Dry AMD cannot be treated at present, but progression can be slowed through a healthy lifestyle and sometimes with antioxidant vitamins.
-Injections into the eye of anti-angiogenic agents are successfully used in arresting or slowing wet AMD.
-Because of new therapies for the wet form of AMD, early diagnosis of wet AMD is particularly critical.
+Injections into the eye of anti-angiogenic agents are successfully being used in arresting or slowing wet AMD.
+Because of new therapies for the wet form of AMD, early diagnosis of wet AMD is particularly essential.